Tarela/PATTY/README.md

 PATTY also provides UMAP/t-SNE visualization for the single-cell clustering analysis.
 Users can activate this function by the --UMAP parameter.
 For the PCAkm method, the [umap](https://cran.r-project.org/web/packages/umap/index.html) package in R is required.

 ## 7. Output files
-1. `NAME_summaryReports.pdf` is the summary pdf file which contains information of:
+1. `NAME_summaryReports.pdf` is the summary pdf file which contains information on:
      - Input file and parameter description
      - basic QC of the data
      - Summary of the SELMA bias estimation/correction results